 Example:

-Let's use our student table from the previous example.
-Suppose we have a sheet called "Student List" in our Google Sheets file.
-To import the faculty of each student from that sheet into our current sheet, we will use the IMPORTRANGE function.
+Let’s use our student table from the previous example.
+Suppose we have a sheet called “Student List” in our Google Sheets file.
+To import the faculty information for each student from the sheet into our current sheet, we will use the IMPORTRANGE formula, selecting the appropriate imported data range.

 =IMPORTRANGE("https://docs.google.com/spreadsheets/d/1W9jTjw3XH0mI1rLVeHXej_vqn1L7dVC1djisb4gJtW4/edit?usp=sharing", "Student List!D3:D12")

-This function will bring in the faculty information for each student from the specified range in the "Student List" sheet into our current sheet.
+This function will import faculty information for each student from the specified range in the “Student List” sheet into our current sheet.

-What if we need to bring together data from different sources in Google Sheets and then analyze it in specific ways?
+What if we need to combine data from multiple spreadsheets in Google Sheets and then analyze it in a specific way?

 Here’s how it works: